hiibolt/KnowledgeBase/pages/MATH240.md

 	  z = \frac{2 - \alpha}{2}
 	  \end{cases}

 	  One can verify this claim by choosing an arbitrary value for $\alpha$ to plug in.
-Likely, it's easiesteeeeeeeeeeeeeeeeeeeeeeeee
+Likely, it's easiest to use $\alpha = 0$.